SmartHarmony/JPEG-AI-OPT/README.md

 `bazel build --config android --config optimization //deepvan/executor:libexecutor_shared.so --config symbol_hidden --define neon=true --define openmp=true --define opencl=true --cpu=arm64-v8a`

 ## How to measure model performance
+Before measuring performance, build the `JAIOPT` framework by navigating to the `JAIOPT` directory and executing the `build.sh` script.
+Once `JAIOPT` has been successfully compiled, proceed with the following steps.

 Let us use the `decoder_uv` model as an example for performance measurement.
 Navigate to the `Verification_Models` directory to locate the `decoder_uv` model, and take note that there is a configuration file named `decoder_uv.yml` associated with this model.

 We need to perform the following two steps: